-餐 8.1 The reaction to fire classification of the system is B-s1, d0 in accordance with BS EN 13501-1: 2007.

-- 8.2 The fire classification applies to the full range of insulation thicknesses covered by this Certificate. - 8.3 The classification applies to the full range of colours and finishes (including render) covered by this Certificate. - 8.4 The insulation materials in isolation are not classified as non-combustible.
+- 🙎 8.1 The reaction to fire classification of the system is A2-s1, d0 in accordance with BS EN 13501-1: 2007 - 8.2 The fire classification applies to the full range of insulation thicknesses covered by this Certificate. - 8.3 The classification applies to the full range of colours and finishes (including render) covered by this Certificate. - 8.4 The mineral wool insulation material in isolation is classified as non-combustible. - 8.5 The system is not subject to any restriction on building height or proximity to boundaries - 8.6 For application to second storey walls and above, it is recommended that the designer considers at least one stainless steel fixing per square metre, as advised in BRE Report BR 135 : 2013.